javierperezl/Presentations_AML/04-GANs/README.md

 ### DCGAN

  1. Successfully train a generative model on a dataset of your choosing.
-* We consider a training as successful if both the generator and discriminator loss stabilizes over time and if the generated samples are somewhat reasable new samples of the dataset given a fixed input, avoiding mode collapse (generator giving the same output for any input).
+* We consider a training as successful if both the generator and discriminator loss stabilizes over time and if the generated samples are somewhat reasonable new samples of the dataset given a fixed input, avoiding mode collapse (generator giving the same output for any input).
 * Describe how the initial training went with the default parameters and a subset of the dataset, compare it to your most successful training and its corresponding modifications and justifications.
 * (Bonus) Implement a suggested technique to improve DCGANs Training (e.g. Add noise to discriminator, label swapping, label  smoothing,etc.)
-* Help: We provided a preprocessing script for transforming any dataset to 64x64 images.
-A recommended dataset for DCGAN is CelebA

 #### Good samples example
 ![Good samples](https://raw.githubusercontent.com/IBIO4615-2019/Presentations_AML/master/04-GANs/assets/good_example.png)